-As an expanding metropolitan area.
-Wichita and Sedgwick County work to provide utmost the in community entertainment and recreation.
-After two years of planning and community input, Sedgwick County broke ground in December 2007 for the INTRUST Bank Arena, a 15,000 seat multi-purpose arena in the heart of working for you downtown Wichita.
-The Arena was funded through a 30 month, one-cent, county-wide sales tax which generated receipts of \$206.5 million.
-The Arena opened in January of 2010 and has successfully hosted numerous types of events, including family shows, sporting events, and concerts.
-The Arena is also the home of the Wichita Thunder, a minor league hockey team.
-One of the goals of building a world-class arena was to assist in the revitalization of downtown Wichita.
+As an expanding metropolitan area, Wichita and Sedgwick County work to provide the utmost in community entertainment and recreation.
+After two years of planning and community input, Sedgwick County broke ground in December 2007 for the INTRUST Bank Arena, a 15,000 seat multi-purpose arena in the heart of downtown Wichita.
+The Arena was funded through a 30 month, 1 cent, county-wide sales